devendranaga/linux-systems-programming-with-c/backtracing.md

 # backtracing

 At some situations such as crash, it is at most useful to trace the function calls.
 One possible way to find this is to perform `gdb` on the program and typing `bt` when the crash occured.
-The other possible way to simply print the dump using some of the C APIs such as `backtrace` and `backtrace_symobls`.
+The other possible way to simply print the dump using some of the C APIs such as `backtrace` and `backtrace_symbols`.

 The function prototypes are as follows.